kostiantxn/fun/README.md

 match([1, 2, 3], case | [1, x, x] > x)  # Raises `NameError`.
 ```

-To achive the result, you should use different variables:
+To achive the desired result, you should use different variables:
 ``` python
 from fluffy.pattern import match, case, x, y